peterhinch/micropython-async/README.md

 ## 4.2 Historical note

-This repo formerly included `asyncio_priority.py` which is replaced.
+This repo formerly included `asyncio_priority.py` which is obsolete.
 Its main purpose was to provide a means of servicing fast hardware devices by means of coroutines running at a high priority.
+This was essentially a workround.

-The official firmware now includes [this major improvement](https://github.com/micropython/micropython/pull/3836) which offers a much more efficient way of achieving this end.
-The tutorial has details of how to use this.
+The official firmware now includes
+[this major improvement](https://github.com/micropython/micropython/pull/3836)
+which offers a much more efficient way of achieving the same end using stream I/O and efficient polling using `select.poll`.

 # 5. The asyn.py library